 To the delight of winter-weary northerners and the dread of allergy sufferers, spring has sprung.
 The annual flower show has begun and Mother Nature’s floral minions, the bees, are out in force.

 Whether from their winter-nap hangover or the frenzy for pollen, bees act a bit weird this time of year.
 One brazen bee tried to fly up my nose, and after Terri stopped laughing, this nasal fly-by started a conversation about bees and their nesting habits.
 Which in turn, brought to mind the miraculous beehive we saw on a 700 year-old wall in Nuremberg, Germany.
-It’s one of the most unique natural sights we’ve seen, and to celebrate the season we thought you might like to see it again.
-Enjoy!
+It’s one of the most unique natural sights we’ve seen.

 * * * * *